ArifeLjutviovska/SpaceX/README.md

-## 📌 Steps to get environment file
+## 📌Get Environment File
-- Go to this link which is link of the one of the successfull Actions on theese repository: 👉 [GitHub Actions](https://github.com/ArifeLjutviovska/SpaceX/actions/runs/13117986904)
+- Go to this link which is link of the one of the successfull Actions on this repository: 👉 [GitHub Actions](https://github.com/ArifeLjutviovska/SpaceX/actions/runs/13117986904)
 - Scroll down to the Artifacts section and download env-file.zip.
-- Extract the .zip file to get the .env file. (***Note:** You need to be logged in to github in order to download the file)
+- Extract the .zip file to get the .env file. (**Note:** You need to be logged in to github in order to download the file)
   ![image](https://github.com/user-attachments/assets/4773379c-ee21-439b-9b65-03541ca8e63a)